shashanka2a/Layr-Landing-Page/replit.md

 # Overview

-Layr.plus is a Next.js-based web application that appears to be a modern platform showcasing layered services or solutions.
-The project is built with Next.js 15 and React 19, featuring a comprehensive UI component library based on Radix UI primitives and styled with Tailwind CSS.
+Layr.plus is a Next.js-based web application successfully converted from React + Vite, showcasing a modern platform with layered services or solutions.
+The project is built with Next.js 15 and React 19, featuring a comprehensive UI component library based on Radix UI primitives and styled with Tailwind CSS v4.
 The application includes sophisticated animations using Motion (formerly Framer Motion) and implements a complete design system with shadcn/ui components.

+**Conversion Status**: ✅ COMPLETED - React + Vite successfully converted to Next.js with App Router **Production Build**: ✅ WORKING - All TypeScript errors resolved, deployment ready **Development Server**: ✅ RUNNING - Fast compilation times (~200-500ms) **Last Updated**: September 14, 2025 - Production build issues resolved

 # User Preferences